brokenarc/lgbtq-flag-stickers/README.md

 Click on the green button labeled &ldquo;Code&rdquo; above.
 A popup menu will appear.
 Click the &ldquo;Download ZIP&rdquo; item at the bottom of that menu.
 A .zip file containing a copy of this repository and all the images will then be downloaded.

+The images may also be downloaded individually by browsing to the desired flag folder and downloading the format you prefer.

 ## Designer credits

 The designers of the flags are listed in the table below.
 A question mark indicates that the designer is unknown.